aci-ref/facilitation_leading_practices/definitions.md

 on-boarding
 : the processes of orientation and initial ramp-up in abilities for either (1) researchers new to using an ACI resource or service, or (2) newly hired Facilitators.
-(See *Getting Established* for more details and examples of the second case.)
+(See *[Getting Established(../activities/01-getting-established)* for more details and examples of the second case.)

 assistance